 While it is inconvenient for many of us, luckily for all of social media fiends, there is Twitter.
 I do not have an official Twitter account for this website, I may consider starting one up later today.

 If you have time on your hands, why not read a story or two from this website.
 I know I have said it before but I have stories in the works.
 I will be entering the CBC Story contest too before the end of the month.
 I will keep you posted on that.

-I refer to many sources for my website.
-Without these sources I would be spending enormous amounts of time to complete my blogs about Cree.
-As a semi-fluent speaker, writer and reader of Woodland Cree, the following sources are invaluable to me.
+I refer to many sources for my website articles.
+Without these sources, I would be spending enormous amounts of time completing my blogs about Cree.
+As a semi-fluent speaker, writer, and reader of Woodland Cree, the following sources are invaluable to me.

 In my workplace, I have been tasked to train with the web developer and provide revisions and updates.
 I am currently in training, it is a tech that I am not entirely familiar with.
 I will keep you posted.

 This is an awesome website, it is updated regularly and shared on many relevant Cree language Facebook pages.
 The promotion of our beautiful language is very well presented and I love our friends from the Cree Literacy Network.
 Check it out yourself for the video, audio, and text.

 I have not used this website for a long time.
 Apparently, the audio is based on an Adobe Flash plugin whichis obsolete.
 Hopefully, they find the resources to replace all the Flash files and insert simple audio files.

 Please feel free to share your sources as well, whether it’s a book, Elders, or other online sources.

 Regarding SRO to Syllabic converters – I have used them extensively at my workplace and they are real-time savers.
 Copy and Paste and you are good to go.
 Please take your time to cross-reference with a chart if you are doing syllabics for a project.
 I found a glitch here and there (I contacted their support techs).
 I hope you will find them useful.